ga-wdi-boston/js-functions-ins-and-outs/README.md

 By the end of this lesson, students should be able to:

 -   Create and invoke functions that take an arbitrary number of arguments
--   Create and invoke functions that take objects as arguments
+-   Create and invoke functions that take reference types as arguments
 -   Create and invoke functions that return objects
 -   Create and invoke functions that take functions as arguments
 -   Create and invoke functions that return functions